ktarrant/lazarus-walkthrough/book/src/chapter-3.md

-# Chapter 3 - Acrisia Mountains & Riverwalk Trail
+# Acrisia Mountains & Riverwalk Trail

 ## Backtrack to Acrisia Mountains
 We are going to backtrack to Acrisia City, and then go west to the Acrisia Mountains.